-Many people are born with a common vision problem called astigmatism, which is caused by irregularly shaped corneas in parts of the eye.
+Some people are born with a common vision problem called astigmatism, which is caused by irregularly shaped corneas in parts of the eye.
 This irregular shape affects light entry into the retina which distorts vision and affects lens thickness.
 When the sufferer has near sighted or far sighted vision, the situation becomes much worse.
-This is why Astigmatism affects lens thickness.
+This is why astigmatism affects lens thickness.

-Although Astigmatism can be a problem, not everyone who has it requires glasses.
+Although astigmatism can be a problem, not everyone who has it requires eyeglasses.
 Some while others don't.
 This is because it is possible to suffer from this condition but still have 20/20 vision.
 However, even for people with proper vision, they are still advised to go for regular eye checkups.